RMS Alcantara (1913): Ocean liner

 Alcantara was launched on 30 October 1913 and made her maiden voyage in June 1914 on RMSP's route from Southampton to Rio de Janeiro, Montevideo and Buenos Aires.
 Alcantara was registered at Belfast.
 Her UK official number was 132050 and her code letters were JFPR.

 HMS Alcantara

 In April 1915 the British Admiralty requisitioned Alcantara and her "A-series" sisters Avon, Arlanza and Andes to be armed merchant cruisers.
 She was armed with eight 6-inch guns, two six-pounder anti-aircraft guns, and depth charges.
 On 17 April at Liverpool she was commissioned into the Royal Navy's 10th Cruiser Squadron as HMS Alcantara, with the pennant number M 94.
 Arlanza and Andes were also commissioned into the 10th Cruiser Squadron, which joined the Northern Patrol that was part of the First World War Allied naval blockade of the Central Powers.
 The Squadron patrolled about 200000 sqmi of the North Sea, Norwegian Sea and Arctic Ocean to prevent German access to or from the North Atlantic.

-German submarine attacks on ships voyaging to and from Archangelsk created a suspicion that the Imperial German Navy had established a submarine base somewhere in the Arctic.
+German submarine attacks on ships voyaging to and from Arkhangelsk created a suspicion that the Imperial German Navy had established a submarine base somewhere in the Arctic.
 In the summer of 1915 Alcantara was sent to Jan Mayen Island to investigate.
 She arrived on 3 July and sent a landing party ashore.
 It found no evidence of enemy activity; only the remains of the Austro-Hungarian North Pole Expedition base built in 1882 and three Arctic fox cubs, which for a short time were taken aboard as pets.